surancy/ab-testing-notes/udacity/Overview.md

 4. complete course after 2 weeks, outcome complete or not complete.
 Very close to independent - students are often not related.
 5. purchase of item within one week, outcome purchase or not purchase.
 Not independent.
 The items in the shopping cart are related.

+Confidence interval
+If N * P = 5 AND N*(1-P) > 5, assume a normal distribution.
+If we have a p = 100/1000 (# users clicked / # users (N))

+If you look up a binomial distribution elsewhere, you may find that it has a mean of npnp and a standard deviation of \sqrt{np(1-p)} np(1−p)
+​	 .
+This is for a binomial distribution defined as the total number of successes, whereas we will use the fraction or proportion of successes throughout this class.
+In this cas, the mean is pp and standard deviation is \sqrt{\frac{p(1-p)}{n}} n p(1−p)
+​
+​	 .

+Useful equations
+You may find these equations helpful in solving the quiz: p_hat = X/N  SE = sqrt(p_hat (1-p_hat) / N)  m = z* SE

+Standard deviation of binomial
+If you look up a binomial distribution elsewhere, you may find that it has a mean of npnp and a standard deviation of \sqrt{np(1-p)} np(1−p)
+​	 .
+This is for a binomial distribution defined as the total number of successes, whereas we will use the fraction or proportion of successes throughout this class.
+In this case, the mean is pp and standard deviation is \sqrt{\frac{p(1-p)}{n}} n p(1−p)
+​
+​	 .

 ### Design

 ### Analyze